Public Utility Board

 Members of the Public Utility Board

-Carlos M. Watson, Vice-chair
+Carlos M. Watson, Chair

-John O’Loughlin, Secretary
+John O’Loughlin, Vice-Chair

 A lifelong resident of Tacoma, environmental chemist and engineer John O’Loughlin has more than 30 years of experience working in the wastewater, surface water and solid waste utilities in Tacoma, and retired in 2019 as the assistant director of the City’s Environmental Services Department.
 O’Loughlin also serves on the TAPCO Credit Union Supervisory Committee.
 He has a Bachelor of Science degree in Chemistry from the University of Washington, a professional engineering license from the state of Washington, and a Master of Business Administration from the University of Washington, Tacoma.